simon-staal/security_2022_labs/tutorial_3/notes.md

 We now want to run a **UDP scan**.
 Since we are on the same subnet as `listener`, we don't care about packet loss or stealthiness, so we can make this scan more aggressive.
 Looking at the `nmap` manual, we can identify the following relevant options:
 - `-sU` performs a UDP scan
-- `-F` enables "fast mode", scanning rewer ports than the default scanned
+- `-F` enables "fast mode", scanning fewer ports than the default scanned
 - `-r` scans ports consecutively, without randomizing
 - `--top-ports <n>` scans the n most common ports
-- `-sV` proves open ports to determine service / version info
+- `-sV` probes open ports to determine service / version info
 - `--version-intensity <level>` sets the probe intensity between 0 (light) and 9 (all probes)
 - `-T<0-5>` sets a timing template, where higher is faster
 - `--max-retries <tries>` caps the number of port scan probe retransmissions (since we don't care about packet loss this can be set to 0)?